jaideepsinhdabhi/jaideepsinhdabhi/README.md

 ### 🧠 About Me
 Dynamic and results-oriented Data Scientist with 4+ years of experience in AI, ML, and bioinformatics.
 Skilled in building **LLM-based systems**, **RAG pipelines**, and **end-to-end AI solutions** for diverse industries.
-Strong background in **Python, deep learning, data processing, and model deployment**, with a proven record of driving innovation in government, healthcare, and enterprise settings.
+Strong background in **Python, deep learning, data processing, and model deployment**, with a proven record of driving innovation in government, healthcare, and biotech.

 ---